Robot-assisted surgery in Denver, CO

 Want to know if you’re a good candidate for robotic surgery?
 Consult with your physician or find a doctor at Swedish.

 Robotic surgery brings together the precision of a robot and the touch of a human.
-Using the da Vinci® robotic system, our surgeons can see more clearly and have better movement and control during surgery.
+Using the advanced robotic technology, our surgeons can see more clearly and have better movement and control during surgery.

 Many patients see a number of benefits from robotic surgery, including: